bluepartners/Manifesto/README.md

 ***
 **6. BEING CLEAR ABOUT THE PROJECT IS THE KEY TO ATTRACT TALENT**

 The first impression is what counts.
-During a career transition, a professional must be able to easily get all the elements to assess his interest in the new professional project.
-Jaguar28 helps companies in developing selection process in which the candidate can deal directly with potential managers and colleagues in order to know almost everything about the potential future employer.
+During a career transition, a professional must be able to easily get all the elements to assess his/her interest in the new professional project.
+Jaguar28 helps companies in developing selection processes in which the candidate can deal directly with potential managers and colleagues in order to know almost everything about the potential future employer.
 ***
 **7. SKILLS AND SALARIES GROW TOGETHER**